Essex migrant deaths: Three Irish people released on bail

 Three Irish people arrested on Friday in connection with the deaths of 39 people found in a lorry trailer in Grays, Essex, have been released on bail.

-Essex Police on Sunday said a couple, both 38, from Warrington, arrested in Cheshire on Friday and a 45-year-old man from Northern Ireland was arrested at Stansted Airport later the same day, had been freed following two days of questioning.
+Essex Police on Sunday said a couple, both 38, from Warrington, arrested in Cheshire on Friday and a man (45) from Northern Ireland arrested at Stansted Airport later the same day had been freed following two days of questioning.

-The couple, who run a haulage business and beauty salon in Warrington, have one adult child and two younger children.
+The couple, who have one adult child and two younger children, run a haulage business and beauty salon in Warrington.

-The 25-year-old from Laurelvale in Northern Ireland will appear at Chelmsford magistrates court tomorrow, where he will also face 39 counts of conspiracy to assist unlawful immigration and money laundering.
+Mr Robinson, from Laurelvale in Northern Ireland, will appear at Chelmsford magistrates court tomorrow, where he will also face 39 counts of conspiracy to assist unlawful immigration and money laundering.

-A fifth Irish person, a man in his twenties, who is wanted in connection with the investigation, was arrested at Dublin Port on Saturday.
+A fifth Irish person, a man in his 20s, who is wanted in connection with the investigation, was arrested at Dublin Port on Saturday.

-Gardaí said the man, who is in his early 20s and from Northern Ireland, was held over an unrelated outstanding court order.
+Gardaí said the man, from Northern Ireland, was held over an unrelated outstanding court order.

 He is understood to be sought by Essex Police as part of their investigation, and the force confirmed officers are in touch with Irish police.

-In Belgium, police are hunting the driver who delivered the trailer to Zeebrugge, the port it left before arriving in the UK.
+In Belgium, police are hunting the driver who delivered the trailer to Zeebrugge, the port it left before arriving in the Unitedd Kingdom.

-All of the victims have now been moved from the vehicle in Tilbury Docks to Broomfield Hospital in Chelmsford, for post-mortem examinations to be carried out.
+All the victims have now been moved from the vehicle in Tilbury Docks to Broomfield Hospital in Chelmsford for postmortems to be carried out.

 Victims